‘You will always be my champion’: Actor Siddharth apologises for tweet about Saina Nehwal

 Nehwal, who joined the Bharatiya Janata Party last year, had on January 5 expressed concern about Prime Minister Narendra Modi’s convoy being stuck for several minutes on a flyover in Punjab.

 In her tweet, Nehwal had said: “No nation can claim itself to be safe if the security of its own PM gets compromised.
 I condemn, in the strongest words possible, the cowardly attack on PM Modi by anarchists.”
-Siddharth posted the tweet in response to her statement.

 On Tuesday, the actor said that while he may disagree with Nehwal on many things, his tone and use of words were not justified.
 “As for the joke...If a joke needs to be explained, then it wasn’t a very good joke to begin with,” he added.
 “Sorry about a joke that didn’t land.”